rekalogika/rekalogika.dev/docs/rekapager/08-integrating.md

 * Take a `PageableInterface` object from the caller.
 * Determine the page identifier string from the URL.
 If not found, use the first page as the current page.
-* Transform the string into a page identifier object.
-You can use the same locator that you implemented earlier.
-To get the identifier class, you can call the static method `getPageIdentifierClass()` on the pageable object.
+* Transform the string into a page identifier object using `PageIdentifierEncoderResolver`.
-* Call `getPageByIdentifier()` on the pageable object to get the current page.
+* Call `getPageByIdentifier($pageIdentifier)` on the pageable object to get the current page.
 * Instantiate `Pager`, and return it.

 ## Create a Pager Renderer (optional)